 Tucked away in the Wayanad district of Kerala, is the quaint little hill station of Meppadi.
 Luxuriant plantations of coffee, tea, cardamom, pepper and rubber, stretch as far as the eye can see.

 Meppadi is an unexplored area with acres of verdant vegetation, gurgling streams, mist covered mountains and colourful birds.
 Fast-flowing rivers cut across the undulating panorama and lend a picture-postcard look to the whole region.

-Explore the jungle reserves at Mudumulai, an ideal elephant habitat with thick forests of teak and eucalyptus, and dense groves of bamboo.
-Stay at The Jungle Retreat.
+Drive to Mudumalai.
+In the afternoon take a jeep safari to explore the jungle reserves at Mudumulai, an ideal elephant habitat with thick forests of teak and eucalyptus, and dense groves of bamboo.

 Situated 1,858 metres above sea level, Coonoor is at a slightly lower altitude than nearby Ooty but with a similar `British' feel.
-You stay in a cosy home run by a charming couple, who can advise on walks in the unspoilt areas of the Nilgiri Hills.
+There are plenty of opportunities for walks in the unspoilt areas of the Nilgiri Hills.

 You drive via Coimbatore to Kodaikanal, a journey that affords breathtaking views of the hills and valleys.
 You stay for two nights at Elephant Valley, located in the Palni hills of the Western Ghats, an area which is one of the 25 Biodiversity hotspots of the planet.

 Elephant Valley is a 100 acre nature reserve and organic farm which welcomes ecologically minded tourists.
 The resort is run by a team of individuals from different corners of the planet who share the aim of living in harmony with nature.

 Your next stop is Cardamom House in Dindigul.
 Cardamom House is owned and managed by a retired British Physician.
 Here the atmosphere is completely informal and the daily activities of the house are tailored to accommodate the personal programs of the guests.